Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-If you are at high risk for endometrial cancer, your doctor may talk to you about an endometrial biopsy.
-He or she may advise you to have a biopsy periodically after menopause as well.
+If you are at high risk for endometrial cancer, talk with your healthcare provider about an endometrial biopsy.
+He or she may advise you to have biopsies after menopause as well.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR